 These devices are at the heart of a home network, so it’s important you understand what each one does and why you’ll need them.

-A modem is supplied by your ISP, and is used to turn their proprietary network signal – running through a phone line, copper coaxial, or glass fibre – into a standard computer network signal.
+A modem is supplied by your ISP, but you should ask yourself if it’s worth renting from your ISP or buying your own modem.
+The modem is used to turn their proprietary network signal—running through a phone line, copper coaxial, or glass fibre—into a standard computer network signal.
 In times gone by, you could actually hear the modem dialling a telephone number to establish a connection over the phone; but today they operate silently, often over a different infrastructure to your landline telephone.

 A router acts a central point of contact between every device on your network, and the Internet connection provided by your modem.
 All modern routers will include Wi-Fi connectivity, plus a number of LAN ports – usually up to 4.
 In some cases, the modem will be built into your router, so the ISP only supplies you with a single device.
 It’s also usually possible to configure these modem routers into “modem only” mode, in which only a single network port is enabled and all Wi-Fi features disabled – this is great if you want to buy a router more suited to your needs.
 If you have a separate router and modem, your router will plug in to the modem through an Ethernet cable, using the WAN (Wide Area Network) port on the router.